The Fog of Piracy War

 – How far can Marketers push the technology envelope to protect assets?
 Can they use other technologies to “profile” and apprehend potential pirates, hackers, saboteurs and others with malicious intents when in a public space?
 Since millions of dollars are at stake, when should law enforcement step in?

 – Is night-vision surveillance acceptable for Marketers under any circumstances (offensive or defensive) in the B2B arena?

-While The Marketing Consigliere is overall an advocate of deploying C4ISR technologies for Marketing, this is a foggy area that will be sorted out in the courts and courts of public opinion over the next few years, at least.
+While I am overall an advocate of deploying C4ISR technologies for Marketing, this is a foggy area that will be sorted out in the courts and courts of public opinion over the next few years, at least.
 But the technology is not going to go away and we better get used to seeing more instances of Marketers employing night-vision.